Drive-P2D: A Progressive Perception-to-Decision Benchmark for VLMs in Autonomous Driving: Experimental Details

 \subsection{Annotation Templates for the Six Tasks}

-To ensure consistent annotation across items, we provide the unified labeling template for the six tasks in AutoDriDM.
-Figure~\ref{fig:app-annotation-example-image} shows the example image used for illustration.
-Based on this image, Figure~\ref{fig:app-annotation-template} presents the corresponding scenario-level risk label (\texttt{danger\_score}) and the question--option--answer templates for all six tasks.
-All \uline{underlined} fields indicate placeholders that annotators replace according to the actual objects, states, and scene conditions in the image.
+We provide a unified labeling template to ensure consistent annotation across the six Drive-P2D tasks.
+Figure~\ref{fig:app-annotation-example-image} shows the example image, and Figure~\ref{fig:app-annotation-template} presents its scenario-level risk label (\texttt{danger\_score}) and question--option--answer templates.
+All \uline{underlined} fields are placeholders to be replaced according to the objects, states, and scene conditions in each image.